 The following diagram shows a simplified illustration of this pattern:

-Notification by ICP ledger (Currently disabled)
+Notification by ICP ledger (currently disabled)

-In this pattern the ledger iteself notifies the receiver.
+In this pattern the ledger itself notifies the receiver.
 Thereby, the receiver can trust the notification immediately.
 However, this flow is currently disabled because the call to the receiver is not yet implemented as a one-way call.

 To interact with ICRC-1 and ICRC-2 compatible canisters, the Rust crate icrc-ledger-types can be used.

 The crate can be installed with the command:

 cargo add icrc-ledger-types